0dan0/qr/docs/control/tech/README.md

  * **mLT** - mode Vehicle Lights (HERO11-13 only)

 <b>\* Video Looping:</b> You need to create this preset on camera, before this command will select it.<br>
 <b>\*\* Time/Night-Lapse modes:</b> The camera defaults to having presets for only one time-lapse mode and one night-lapse mode, yet both modes have two configurations (video or photo.)
 For all QR Code mode commands to work, a preset is needed for every mode you wish to use. e.g. If you only have a preset for night-lapse video (NLV), the QR command for NLV will work, but will not for night-lapse photo (NLP).
 To solve this, create a new preset for NLP, and both video and photo night-lapse commands will work.
+Not all modes are available on every camera.

 ### Defaults modes (on power up):
- * **dL** - last used mode
+ * **dL** - last used mode, the camera will boot up to last mode used before shutdown
- * **dV** - last used Video mode
+ * **dV** - last used Video mode, the camera will boot into video mode
- * **dP** - last used Photo mode
+ * **dP** - last used Photo mode, the camera will boot into photo mode
- * **dT** - last used Timelapse mode
+ * **dT** - last used Timelapse mode, the camera will boot into Timelapse mode, like TimeWarp or Night Lapse etc.

 ### Resolutions:
 Resolutions are also in the format rX(Y) - where X is the first character of the resolution, and the optional Y is aspect ratio, T - Tall 4:3, X - eXtreme 8:7, nothing is 16:9